 USF Statement of Nondiscrimination

-- Any full-time or part-time university official (e.g., faculty member, administrator, residence life staff member, dean, etc.) informed of an allegation of sex/gender-based misconduct involving students or other members of the college community is expected to file a report with the Title IX Coordinator and/or a Deputy Coordinator.
+- Any full-time or part-time university official (e.g., faculty member, administrator, residence life staff member, dean, etc.) informed of an allegation of sex/gender-based misconduct involving students or other members of the university community is expected to file a report with the Title IX Coordinator and/or a Deputy Coordinator.
 Certain university officers who are serving in a privileged professional capacity (e.g., CAPS counselors, members of the Clergy) are not bound by this expectation, except as required by law.

 - Read USF's full Sexual Misconduct Policy or review all student conduct policies at the Fogcutter Student Handbook.